denten-books/plain-text/0-chapter.md

 technological romantic or a Luddite.
 He was neither.
 Instead I read the concluding chapters of *Gramophone, Film, Typewriter* as a call to action.
-When Kittler writes that "media determine our situation,"[@kittler_gramophone_1999, xxxix] he challenges his reader to choose between complicity or defiance.
-What can be done to counteract media determinism?
+When Kittler writes that "media determine our situation,"[@kittler_gramophone_1999, xxxix] he challenges his reader to choose between complicity and defiance.
+What can be done to counteract technological determinism?
 In what follows, I outline the intellectual lineages that frame my answer.
 The search for a hermeneutics capable of addressing Kittler's challenge took shape as a species of materialism that is both pragmatic and experimental.
 On the way, I found fellow travellers who advocate for a more perfect union between theory and practice.